TempleEight/temple-docs/TempleEight/docs/arch/system.md

 ### Foreign Keys

-Each additional service added to our Templefile results in an additional replica of the the service specific infrastructure components seen above.
+Each additional service added to our Templefile results in an additional replica of the service specific infrastructure components seen above.

 Let's add an extra service to our Templefile as an example: